Finding a Top Financial Advisor Firm in Sioux Falls, SD

 ECM offers a range of advisory services to non-high-net-worth and high-net-worth individuals, banks and thrift institutions, pension and profit sharing plans, investment companies, trusts, estates, charitable organizations, corporations, endowments and pooled investment vehicles.
 The firm’s minimum account size requirement is $1 million.

-The firm has three chartered financial analysts (CFAs) on staff.
+The firm has four chartered financial analysts (CFAs) on staff.
 As a fee-only firm, ECM's revenue comes solely from the fees that clients pay for advisory services.
 These fees are either based on a percentage of assets under management or charged at a fixed or hourly rate.
 ECM advisors do not earn commissions for selling third-party products or services.

 Elgethun Capital Management Background